wvanderp/the-right-tool/.github/style-guide.instructions.md

 ### Desktop

-- Use the full width available within the max-width constraint (6xl - 1152px)
+- Use the full width of the screen for tool canvases and panels; center text-heavy content but allow surrounding components to fill remaining space.
+Prefer fluid layouts that expand to the viewport while preserving readable line lengths (keep centered max-width for body text where appropriate).
 - Utilize grid layouts for complex tools (e.g., `md:grid-cols-2`, `xl:grid-cols-2`)
 - Navigation is always visible as a fixed sidebar